Bombing of Tokyo (10 March 1945): On the ground

 Widespread fires rapidly developed across northeastern Tokyo.
 Within 30 minutes of the start of the raid the situation was beyond the fire department's control.
-An hour into the raid the fire department abandoned its efforts to stop the conflagration.
-Instead, the firemen focused on guiding people to safety and rescuing those trapped in burning buildings.
+An hour into the raid the fire department abandoned its efforts to fight the fires, instead guiding people to safety and rescuing those trapped in burning buildings.
 Over 125 firemen and 500 civil guards who had been assigned to help them were killed, and 96 fire engines destroyed.

 Driven by the strong wind, the large numbers of small fires started by the American incendiaries rapidly merged into major blazes.
-These formed firestorms which quickly advanced in a northwesterly direction and destroyed or damaged almost all the buildings in their path.
+These formed firestorms that quickly advanced to the north-west, destroying or damaging almost all the buildings in their path.
 The only buildings which survived the fire were constructed of stone.
 By an hour after the start of the attack most of eastern Tokyo either had been destroyed or was being affected by fires.
+The heat in some areas was reported to have reached a temperature of up to 1800 F.

 Civilians who stayed at their homes or attempted to fight the fire had virtually no chance of survival.
 Historian Richard B. Frank has written that "the key to survival was to grasp quickly that the situation was hopeless and flee".
 Soon after the start of the raid news broadcasts began advising civilians to evacuate as quickly as possible, but not all did so immediately.
-The foxholes which had been dug near most homes offered no protection against the firestorm, and civilians who sheltered in them were burned to death or died from suffocation.
+The foxholes which had been dug near most homes offered no protection against the firestorm, and civilians who sheltered in them were burned to death or suffocated.

-Thousands of the evacuating civilians were killed.
-Families often sought to remain with their local neighborhood associations, but it was easy to become separated in the conditions.
-Few families managed to stay together throughout the night.
+As the firestorm spread, civilians fled through the streets, desperate to escape the firestorm.
+Thousands of the evacuating civilians were killed by fire and by asphyxiation after the firestorm sucked oxygen out of the air.
+The heat was so intense that it caused people's clothes to burst into flames without actually having touched the fire.
+It also melted glass in windows, and the superheated air and cyclonic winds from the firestorm blew the hot liquefied glass to rain down and melt into people's skin.
+Families often sought to remain with their local neighborhood associations, but it was easy to become separated in the conditions; few families managed to stay together throughout the night.
 Escape frequently proved impossible, as smoke reduced visibility to just a few feet and roads were rapidly cut by the fires.
 Crowds of civilians often panicked as they rushed towards the perceived safety of canals, with those who fell being crushed to death.
 The majority of those killed in the raid died while trying to evacuate.
 In many cases entire families were killed.
-One of the most deadly incidents occurred when the full bomb load of a B-29 landed in a crowd of civilians crossing the Kototoi Bridge over the Sumida River causing hundreds of people to be burned to death.
+In a particularly deadly incident the full bomb load of a B-29 landed in a crowd of civilians crossing the Kototoi Bridge over the Sumida River, burning hundreds of people to death.